PedroJesusRomeroOrtega/openiddict-with-angular/README.md

-# openiddict-with-angular
+# OpenIddict with Angular

 An authentication and authorization example with two identity servers, an Angular client and a resource api.
-The two servers are based in [OpenIdDict](https://github.com/openiddict/openiddict-core).
+The two servers are based in [OpenIddict](https://github.com/openiddict/openiddict-core).

-## Why use _OpenIdDict_ for the identity servers?
+## Why use _OpenIddict_ for the identity servers?

 There are a lot of identity servers, ones of them are made specifically for the .NET ecosystem and others are based in other languages, but can be used too because the identity server should be an independent server specially if we want a SSO (single sign on) approach.

 If you think that you will need to personalize the Identity, is better to use a Identity solution based in your principal stack.
-For .NET, the principals Identity solutions are _AAD(Azure Active Directory)_, _Identity Server_ and _OpenIdDict_.
+For .NET, the principals Identity solutions are _AAD(Azure Active Directory)_, _Identity Server_ and _OpenIddict_.

 * **AAD**: Is SaaS hosted and free for the first 50000 active user.
 The const is that you will be tied to Azure.
 * **Identity Server**: Is the most popular, but actually you will have to pay is you need more than 4 client in an enterprise environment.
 If you think in microservices and a free framework, this isn´t a good solution.
-* **OpenIdDict**: Is a library used to create identity servers.
+* **OpenIddict**: Is a library used to create identity servers.
 In these days has become more popular because is free.
 Popular frameworks like OrchardCore used it.

-So, for this sample I choose _OpenIdDict_ library for the below reasons:
+So, for this sample I choose _OpenIddict_ library for the below reasons:
 * Not tied to a cloud provider.
 * It's free.
 * It's highly customizable.